Tips and Tricks to Reduce Your Sugar and Salt Intake

 Let’s talk about sugar:

 Let your taste buds adjust.
-Sometimes a sweet tooth calls out for more sugar, and you don’t even realize you add sugar to tea or coffee in the morning.
-Monitor your intake and make conscious choices to drink water instead of sugary drinks, and only add sugar to warm drinks once or twice a week.
+Sometimes a sweet tooth calls out for more sugar.
+You may not even realize how much sugar you’re adding to your tea or coffee.
+Monitor your intake and make conscious choices to drink water instead of sugary drinks.
+Only add sugar to warm drinks once or twice a week.
 In time, your taste will adjust.

 Try sugar-free or sugar alternatives.
 Adapt recipes by using less sugar, searching for sugar-free recipes, or switching out sugar with other options like honey, natural syrup, and fruit purées.
 Many online recipes offer low-sugar or sugar-free treats that still satisfy your cravings.